 Nadim Yared has been our President and Chief Executive Officer and one of our directors since October 2006.
 Mr. Yared previously served as Vice President and General Manager of Medtronic Navigation, a supplier of integrated image-guided surgery products, from 2002 to 2006.
 He also worked at GE Medical for ten years, where he was Vice President of Global Marketing for OEC Medical Systems, Inc. and Vice President and General Manager of General Electric Company's European X-ray business based in Paris.
-Mr. Yared is a member of the boards of directors of AdvaMed, Lightpoint Medical, the Medical Device Innovation Consortium ("MDIC") and NanoWear, Inc. In addition, Mr. Yared is currently the chairman of the MDIC Board of Directors and has recently served as Chairman of the AdvaMed Board of Directors.
+Mr. Yared is a member of the boards of directors of AdvaMed, Lightpoint Medical, the Medical Device Innovation Consortium ("MDIC"), NanoWear, Inc. and North American Science Associates, Inc. ("NAMSA").
+In addition, Mr. Yared is currently the Chairman of the NAMSA Board of Directors and has recently served as Chairman of the AdvaMed Board of Directors and the MDIC Board of Directors.
 Mr. Yared has an engineering degree from Ecole Nationale Supérieure des Télécommunications and an M.B.A. from INSEAD, France.